CapedDemon/Mechanized-Branch/README.md

 It can automate my github profile and do things like:-
 - Login into my github profile
 - Creating a new repoisitory
+- Adding the file, commiting it and pushing it to repository.
+While doing this open your repository using the driver_init command, open the internet and wait to complete.

 (Many more things are going to be added to this project)